 The Nutri-Score has received harsh criticism in Italy because, according to political decision makers and agrifood companies, the traffic light label would penalize Made in Italy products and the Mediterranean diet.
 One of Italy’s main objections to the Nutri-Score is the lack of complete information, including complete nutritional values for each nutrient.

-The Nutri-Score has also come under attack from Italy because of a number of issues, summarized below:
+The Nutri-Score is also attacked from Italy because of a number of issues, summarized below:

 - It could promote food with low nutritional value that is bad for people’s health, like diet and zero-calorie drinks;

 - There is a risk of rewarding foods like frozen fries, not taking into account the cooking method used for preparation;

 - foods may be classified with a qualitative judgment, with a risk of unfairly damaging the reputation of some products;